 It’s always been important for lenders not only to perfect their assets but to manage and maintain the perfection of their portfolios over time.
 Changing events and circumstances impact the protections that have been put in place, and it’s necessary to be diligent in addressing them.

 As a lending professional, it’s your job to ensure your company’s assets are protected with each loan it makes.
-As we’ve learned in Lien Management – Not as difficult as you might fear and Monitoring and Auto Continuation of this lien management primer series, that can be a real test.
+As we’ve learned in Lien Management and Monitoring and Auto Continuation of this lien management primer series, that can be a real test.
 However, we’ve also discovered it doesn’t have to be difficult if you find the right partner that can provide automated solutions and guidance to overcome challenges.